lehigh-university-libraries/folio-oclc-holdings/README.md

 Set and withdraw holdings in OCLC based on recently updated FOLIO records.
 The tool utilizes the FOLIO and OCLC APIs and is intended to run daily via a scheduled task / cron.
 It has no UI but emails out a report when complete.

+The specific FOLIO records to review are loaded via the [GET /inventory/instances](https://s3.amazonaws.com/foliodocs/api/mod-inventory/p/inventory.html#inventory_instances_get) API with a query on a specific `statusUpdatedDate`.
+By default, yesterday's date is used.
+Another date may be specified as a [command line argument](#command-line-arguments).

 ## Dependencies